-The program code to perform taxometric analyses is now available in the RTaxometrics package (Ruscio & Wang, 2017).
-The old code, previously available in many updated versions of the TaxProg.R file, was reworked from scratch.
+The program code to perform taxometric analyses is now available in the RTaxometrics package (Ruscio & Wang, 2021).
+The old code, available through mid-2017 in many updated versions of the TaxProg.R file, was reworked from scratch.
 This page provides a brief introduction to the RTaxometrics package.
 If you have any comments, questions, or suggestions regarding the RTaxometrics package, please be in touch.

 I strongly urge you to download, install, and use the RTaxometrics package rather than using the program code it replaces.
 If you need a copy of the latter, however, I can send that to you on request.

-The new code was prepared with a number of improvements in mind:
+The code was prepared with a number of features and improvements in mind:

 - Ease of use.
 Each of the functions that users might run (see below for an overview) is designed to be as simple as possible to execute.
 For example, rather than running separate functions to perform each taxometric procedure, a main function is now used that allows users to choose all procedures to include in the analysis.